afan2023/msoc/doc/instructions.md

 ADD & ADDU give the same binary result output, however the flags (overflow, negative) are different.

-SUB & SUBU case is similar.
+SUB & SUBU are similar.